 Sialadenitis is the technical term for a type of salivary gland infection that interrupts the natural flow of saliva from the gland to the duct.
 It can be linked to different factors, tobacco users and individuals who frequently consume alcohol can be at increased risk of developing sialadenitis.

 Early symptoms of a salivary gland infection might manifest as a rapid swelling, pressure and discomfort in the soft tissues of the lower jaw.
 It might also be accompanied by acute dry mouth problems.

-If you have noticed any of these symptoms starting to develop, you should not delay in seeking professional diagnosis and treatment from a doctor like Dr. Mark A. Osenieks.
+If you have noticed any of these symptoms starting to develop, you should not delay in seeking professional diagnosis and treatment from a dentist like Dr. Mark Osenieks.

 Salivary massage and sucking on lemon drops or Vitamin C lozenges might further help to stimulate saliva production to help clear the related ducts.

-If you are in the Grand Rapids, Michigan, area and you have started to experience signs of sialadenitis, you should call (616) 453-0002 to seek timely treatment at Mark Osenieks, DDS, PC.
+If you are in the Grand Rapids, Michigan, area and you have started to experience signs of sialadenitis, you should call (616) 453-0002 to seek timely treatment at Mark A. Osenieks DDS, PC.